NazemMahmud/symfony-scraping/README.md

 - **Inside the container:**
   - To install composer packages, run command: `composer install`
   - To install npm packages, run command: `npm install`

-# [UPDATED]
-If you don't have this updated code, please update,

-And also, check the env file for the update, in case you missed.

-## CORS
-- Run `composer install` to install the package for cors control.
-- For this backend, allow CORS origin from specific site. \
-You can see this in `.env.example` file.
-The variable for this is: `CORS_ALLOW_ORIGIN=` \
-Update it in `.env` if you feel necessary.
-- Then clear the cache: `php bin/console cache:clear`

-## Redis in Docker
-- updated docker compose and dockerfile for redis setup

 # APIS / POSTMAN COLLECTION: